 Threats to local mountain lions and sources of mortality

 Situated near one of the largest cities in the world, wildlife that live in the Santa Monica Mountains can face some very unique challenges compared with wildlife in more remote locations.
 However, understanding these challenges is critical, and when thinking about conservation, examining sources of mortality for wildlife populations may be important to conservation and management plans.

-For mountain lions studied by the National Park Service in the Santa Monica Mountains three primary sources of mortality include: 1) aggression between individuals– 2 animals may encounter each other in the mountain an then fight until one animal dies, 2) vehicle collisions, and 3) rodenticide poisoning.
+For mountain lions studied by the National Park Service in the Santa Monica Mountains three primary sources of mortality include: 1) aggression between individuals– two animals may encounter each other in the mountain and then fight until one animal dies, 2) vehicle collisions, and 3) rodenticide (rat) poisoning.
 Other less frequent causes of death for Los Angeles mountain lions include starvation (after being abandoned, as a kitten, by its mother), gunshot, and even one case of poaching.
 Sometimes if the mountain lion bodies are not found by biologists until several days after death, it can be difficult to determine the cause of death.
-So it is possible that mountain lions have died of other causes, such as disease, in the study area.
+So it is possible that mountain lions in the study area have died of other causes such as disease.

 Mountain lion genetics in the Santa Monica Mountains